DLR-SC/tigl/doc/gui.md

 @section shortcuts Keyboard shortcuts

-All actions in the TiGL Creator can be accessed using the application menu or the context menu inside the 3D view.
+All actions in the TiGLCreator can be accessed using the application menu or the context menu inside the 3D view.
 To improve usability, some the actions can also be executed with keyboard shortcuts.
 The most practical ones are:

 __Basic actions__
  | Keys   |  Action                     |